 We just had a long weekend with tons of snow, which means that the kids were home with snow days.
 With the weather, we all felt like a vegetable soup to help warm us up.
 And since I always have carrots and celery in the fridge, then an easy carrot and celery soup it was!

 SO simple, but oh so yummy.
-Similarly to my zucchini potato soup, there is not that much going on in this vegan soup, which I think is the beauty of this recipe.
+Similarly to my zucchini potato soup or my lentil barley soup, there is not that much going on in this vegan soup, which I think is the beauty of this recipe.
 The flavor is focused on the carrots and celery, with some onion-y and garlicky delicious flavors in the background.

 The broth takes on all those flavors and is enhanced by the fresh dill.
 Feel free to swap for other fresh herbs, such as parsley, thyme or cilantro, they would all work well to deepen the flavor of the broth.
 We loved its brothy consistency, but feel free to make it creamier using an immersion blender like I did in my chunky cauliflower soup.